neondatabase/website/content/docs/introduction/plans.md

 ### Launch

 The Launch plan provides the resources, features, and support you need to launch your application.
-It's ideal for startups and growign businesses or application.
+It's ideal for startups and growing businesses and applications.

 The Launch plan includes the following usage: